Quantum Supremacy through the Quantum Approximate Optimization Algorithm: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Michael Bremner, Daniel Brod, David Gosset, Sam Gutmann, Jeffrey Goldstone and Eleanor Rieffel for helpful comments and discussions.
+Thanks to Alex Dalzell for catching a mistake in the first version of this paper.
 EF would like to thank the Google Quantum AI team for stimulating discussion.
 EF was funded by NSF grant CCF-1218176.
 AWH was funded by NSF grants CCF-1111382 and CCF-1452616 and IARPA via DoI/IBC contract number D15PC00242.
 Both were funded by ARO contract W911NF-12-1-0486.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of IARPA, DoI/NBC, or the U.S. Government.